 Both drunk and drugged driving are commonly viewed as impaired driving.
-Of course, drunk driving usually is impaired driving.
-However, a substantial proportion of alcoholics show no clinical signs of impairment while legally intoxicated.
+Of course, drunk driving is usually impaired driving.
+Yet a number of alcoholics show no signs of impairment while legally intoxicated.
 That is, with a blood alcohol concentration (BAC) of 0.08% or even much higher.

 At the recommendation of the American Medical Association, the illegal BAC was set at 0.15%.
 Decades later it was lowered to 0.10.
 It was the reduced to 0.08%.
 And Utah reduced it in that state to 0.05%.

-For law enforcement, it’s “heads I win, tails you lose.”
+For police, it’s a “heads I win, tails you lose.”
 That’s good for traffic safety.
-But it’s bad for the innocent, unimpaired individual.
+But it’s bad for the innocent, unimpaired driver.

 Many people find that trade-off acceptable.
-That may be because people in general highly stigmatize drunk driving.
+That may be because people in general highly stigmatize (as they should) drunk driving.

 On the other hand, drugged driving receives little attention.
 In fact, Monthers Against Drunk Driving (MADD) strongly opposed giving any attention to drugged driving.
 And it did so for decades